This information will help you improve and maintain your vulvovaginal health (health of your vulva and vagina) during and after your cancer treatment.

 About Your Vulvovaginal Health

 As women get older, their vagina and vulva (the skin on the outside of the vagina) become dryer and less elastic (stretchy).
-This process can happen sooner for women who have had cancer treatments or a surgery to reduce their risk of cancer.
+This process can happen sooner for women who have had cancer treatments or a surgery to lower their cancer risk.
 Some women can take the hormone estrogen to slow down this process.
-However, for many women who have had cancer, estrogen may not be a safe choice.
+Estrogen may not be a safe choice for many women who have had cancer, however.

 Below are some suggestions to help you manage vaginal and vulvar dryness and loss of elasticity.
 Review them with your doctor or nurse to see which ones may work best for you.Back to top